 The Central Asia Rally is long – both in time and distance.
 This can be stressful both physically and mentally.
 You have to be prepared for everything and you’d better think ahead.
 You cannot expect help from anyone else just besides yourself and your mates.

-Things that might happen on the road:
+Things that might happen

 - having your vehicle with serious technical problems.